feilfeilundfeil/Cyanic/README.md

 }
 ```
+Step Four:

-4. In your terminal, navigate to the root directory of your project and run `Pods/Sourcery/bin/sourcery`.
+In your terminal, navigate to the root directory of your project and run `Pods/Sourcery/bin/sourcery`.
 Sourcery will generate the following:

 In `YourComponent.swift`